Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Maret 2025 00.25.05 UTC
+- WIB: Kamis, 27 Maret 2025 01.35.23 UTC
-- WITA: Kamis, 27 Maret 2025 01.25.05 UTC
+- WITA: Kamis, 27 Maret 2025 02.35.23 UTC
-- WIT: Kamis, 27 Maret 2025 02.25.05 UTC
+- WIT: Kamis, 27 Maret 2025 03.35.23 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: technology
+Kategori: friendship